iTzSharkSV/Presentio/Docs/CONTRIBUTING.md

 # Contributing to this project

-Welcome, and thank you for your interest in contributing to Hyper!
+Welcome, and thank you for your interest in contributing to this project!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.